RSVP for the State of Babies Summit 2021

 The solution: A national paid family and medical leave program

 A national paid family and medical leave insurance program would support working people, their families, and businesses.
-The Family And Medical Insurance Leave (FAMILY) Act, currently proposed in Congress, embodies the core principles that a comprehensive federal program must include:
+A strong federal paid leave policy must include certain core principles:

-- Coverage for the full range of personal medical and family caregiving needs established in the Family and Medical Leave Act;
+- Comprehensive coverage of personal medical and family caregiving needs as reflected in the Family and Medical Leave Act (FMLA);

-- Protections from adverse employment consequences for workers who need to take leave.
+- Secure from adverse employment consequences for workers who need to take leave.

 The benefits of paid leave for babies, their families, and the nation